ThickAnimeMilk/KK_MhamotoVR/README.md

 # KK_MhamotoVR
 "My hips are moving on their own!
 VR".
-A crappily ported fork of KK_SetParentVR that aims to automate certain features, for a hassle-free tracked hip experience.
-May or may not be fully ported to BepInEx 5.
+A crappily ported fork of KK_SetParentVR that adds Vive tracker support.
+The main goal is syncing the virtual girl with a sex doll through 6 vive trackers, but as an intermediate step, a female Possesion mode is being worked on, using the HMD, controllers and 3 vive trackers.

 To install, just unzip the .dll from releases into your koikatsu install's BepInEx folder.
 Make sure you don't have KK_SetParentVR enabled, as this mod is a filthy hack of that one and uses the same input etc.
-To use the mod, once you're loaded in VR free-H: face the girl (like in the demo video, if using hip, make the hip face you as well).
-Put your right controller on your hip's bellybutton and hold the "B" button for a second.
+To start the mod, hold the "B" button for a second when in the free-H scene.

-Recommended to use with a fapquesti or something similar you made out of cardboard. ( https://www.thingiverse.com/thing:4582472 )

-Current proof of concept demo video: https://files.catbox.moe/0531wv.mp4

 Link to KK_SetParentVR: https://github.com/MayouKurayami/KK_SetParentVR